brianom95/brianom95.github.io/_posts/2023-06-02-mont-blanc.md

 The next section is the Grand Couloir; a deep gully that's infamous for rockfall late in the day.
 Niall, Will & I were well ahead of the others and chose to keep going to get through early.
 A rope guides the crossing and from stories of accidents you expect to move fast, but it's actually very slow and controlled.
 Constant looking up, listening into the silence so you're ready to react if needed.
 There was good snow cover today (a benefit to climbing early in the season), but we still saw a rockfall ten minutes after we crossed.
 This section is nerve wracking.

 From here it's a steep scramble up to the Goûter Ridge.
 Icy rocks that must be climbed over and around, often pulling yourself up with chains and metal wires fixed to the mountain.
-It's simple climbing, but towards the top when you've a 600 meter drop below I can see how it would be daunting.
+It's simple climbing, but towards the top when you've a 600 metre drop below I can see how it would be daunting.
 We stayed on a short rope for it all, providing tension for each other where needed, though the rope was more annoying than anything at times.
 We needed ice axes to get up the final snowy ridge, which brought us to the award winning Goûter Hut (3,815m).
 We left our boots in the wet room below, and were relaxing in the cosy dining room with overly expensive cookies and hot chocolate by 2:30pm.

 <p align="center" width="100%">
     <img width="400" src="/images/mb7.webp">